cao-awa/Catheter/doc/uses.md

 });
 ```

-In this example, if catheter have elements {1, 2, 3}, then got a new catheter as {"1", "2", "3"} after replace.
+In this example, if catheter have elements {1, 2, 3}, then got a new catheter as {"1", "2", "3"} after vary.

 ## shuffle